shiftyrose/shifty/README.md

 `Idea by Discussions`<br>

 #### Role Description
-The Pickpocket is an Impostor who steals the votes of players they kill.<br>
+The Pickpocket is an Impostor who steals the votes of players they kill.
 These votes stack up, which can make the Pickpocket very powerful.<br>

 ### Game Options
 |             Name            |                         Description                          |    Type    |  Default   |